Mount Kosciuszko Hiking Guide (Walking Tracks to the Summit)

 Summit of Mount Kosciuszko

-The views of the surrounding landscape are breathtaking and make you feel very small.
+The views of the surrounding landscape are breathtaking and make you feel tiny.
 Keep an eye out for Mount Townsend, officially only 18 metres lower than Mt Kosciuszko.

 Thredbo to Mount Kosciuszko Walk